-There is no denying there is something compelling about Beachy Head, so I was delighted to hear about the new Twilight Festival at this iconic landmark which celebrates and heralds the arrival of autumn.
-Organised by Heritage Eastbourne, from the 23 – 31 October Beachy Head will signal the changing of the seasons with a festival that includes stories of folklore, twilight nature walks and night time astronomy.
+I was delighted to hear about the new Twilight Festival at Beachy Head which celebrates and heralds the arrival of autumn.
+Organised by Heritage Eastbourne, from the 23 – 31 October Beachy Head will signal the changing of the seasons with a festival that includes stories of folklore, twilight nature walks and nighttime astronomy.
 From tales of Sussex to creating craft naturescapes and stealing a glimpse of the Milky Way through expert telescopes, “Afterlight” will feature events for both adults and children, with some added spook factor on Halloween.

 Acknowledging the changing face of Beachy Head at night, “Afterlight” will also mark the clocks going back.
 Funded by the European Regional Development Fund, via the Welcome Back Fund, the new nine-day festival will feature a range of free events during both the daytime and evening in and around the vicinity of The Beachy Head Story exhibition.